MCHSL/extools/README.md

 ## I want to use this!
 Download the DLL and .dm file from [Releases](https://github.com/MCHSL/extools/releases).
 Place the DLL next to your DMB and plop the .dm somewhere where you can easily tick it.
 Afterwards, add `extools_initialize()` to `world/New()` or equivalent.
 To load modules, call `<module>_initialize()`, for example `tffi_initialize()`.
 Module initialization functions must be called after `extools_initialize()`!

+## Credits
+Thank you to people who contributed in one way or another to the overall effort.

+- Somepotato
+- ThatLing
+- Steamport
+- Karma
+- Tobba
+- ACCount
+- Voidsploit
+- Canvas123

+Let me know if I forgot to include you!